GigaSpaces-ProfessionalServices/gs-dev-training/README.md

  2. Update the Merchant balance in the space (deposit the amount to the receipts property), using the change API in method updateMerchantReceipts.
  3. Validate the results <br />
  a.
-Run BillBuddy_Spacedeploy the space to the Integrated Processing Unit Container using Intellij run configuration. <br />
+Run BillBuddy_Space run the space as Integrated Processing Unit Container using Intellij run configuration. <br />
  b.
-Run BillBuddyAccountFeeder and BillBuddyPaymentFeeder using Eclipse run configuration.
+Run BillBuddyAccountFeeder and BillBuddyPaymentFeeder using Intellij run configuration.

 11.2.3	Validate that Payment Object are written to the space using gs-ui.